geometricdl/geometricdl.github.io/book.md

 }
 ```

 If you notice any factual errors or typos, or have suggestions for exercises to add to the chapters, do not hesitate to contact the authors directly by e-mail at gdl-book@googlegroups.com.
-If your note leads to an updated version of these notes, we will credit you in the Acknowledgement.
+If your note leads to an updated version of these chapters, we will credit you in the Acknowledgement.